 Research Leader: Nicolas Carette

-Our general purpose is to research the scope and boundaries of private autonomy.
-On the one hand, we conduct research into private autonomy vis-à-vis mandatory or default statutory regimes in State regulation.
-On the other hand, we investigate the relationship between the parties to a contract and with third parties (e.g. categories of third parties, legal certainty vs. reasonableness).
+Our general purpose is to research the scope and boundaries of personal autonomy in private law.
+We conduct research into private autonomy vis-à-vis mandatory or default statutory rules and regimes in State regulation.
+We also investigate the relationship between contracting parties and with third parties (for example, issues of legal certainty and reasonableness, and the different possible categories of third parties).

-Thirdly, our research concerns the increased ability for parties to choose the competent forum and the applicable law within the field of private international law.
-The expansion of the ability to choose raises questions on the extent to which a legal system can insert exceptions to this freedom by means of, for example, the application of the international public policy exception.
-In some instances such exceptions or limitations are necessary in order to protect certain members of society that are in a weaker (bargaining) position.
-The various points of departure in different States with respect to jurisdiction and conflict of laws rules has also led to much development in terms of the Europeanisation of PIL, whereby for the first time the enhanced co-operation procedure has been utilised in the context of the Rome III Regulation (law applicable to divorce).
+Thirdly, our research concerns the increased freedom for parties to choose the competent forum and the applicable law within the field of private international law.
+The expansion of choice of law and forum freedoms raises questions about how far a legal system can restrict this freedom by means of, for example, the application of the international public policy exception.
+Sometimes such exceptions or limitations are necessary in order to protect certain members of society that are in a weaker (bargaining) position.
+The idiosyncrasies of different states on this point has led to a harmonised European approach to private international law, for example the novel use of the enhanced co-operation procedure in the context of the Rome III Regulation (law applicable to divorce).

 Specific Research Questions

-1. With regard to the Status/Contract dichotomy.
+- With regard to the status/contract dichotomy:

-1.1.
-What are the scope and boundaries of contractual freedom in matrimonial property (and in property relations between cohabitants)?
+- What are the scope and boundaries of contractual freedom in matrimonial property (and in property relations between cohabitants)?

-1.2.
-What are the scope and boundaries of contractual freedom in inheritance law?
+- What are the scope and boundaries of contractual freedom in inheritance law?

-1.4.
-Which balance may be found between contractual freedom and State regulation of the insurance market, particularly in light of the need for transparency in insurance contracts from a consumer law perspective and in light of the prevention of reckless behaviour?
+- What balance can be found between contractual freedom and state regulation of the insurance market, particularly in light of the need for transparency in insurance contracts from a consumer law perspective and to prevent reckless behaviour?

-2.4.
-How should we assess restrictions on property on the basis of acquisitive/extinctive prescription?
+- How should we assess restrictions on property on the basis of acquisitive/extinctive prescription?

-3. With regard to private international law
+- With regard to private international law

-3.1.
-Do general principles on party autonomy underlie the recent and upcoming EU and Hague Conference instruments in private international law?
+- Do general principles on party autonomy underlie the recent and upcoming EU and Hague Conference instruments in private international law?

-3.2.
-How can we reconcile the application of the international public policy exception with the necessary accommodation of minorities?
+- How can we reconcile the application of the international public policy exception with the necessary accommodation of minorities?

-3.3.
-What role do mechanisms of private international law play in finding the appropriate balance between individual choice and protection?
+- What role do mechanisms of private international law play in finding the appropriate balance between individual choice and protection?